cosmos/gravity-bridge/README.md

 ## Initialization

-In order to facilitate cross chain transfers, the Bridge blockchain must be set up by following these [steps](./docs/initialization.md).
+In order to facilitate cross chain transfers, the Bridge blockchain must be set up by following these [steps](./docs/setup-bridge-chain.md).

 ## Setup Peggy locally

-To testing the transfer of Ethereum based assets, set up and start a local Ethereum chain by following these [steps](./docs/local-ethereum-usage.md).
+To test the transfer of Ethereum based assets, set up and start a local Ethereum chain by following these [steps](./docs/setup-eth-local.md).

 ## Ethereum to Cosmos asset transfers